Using Call Numbers to Find Books

 Finding a Book on the Shelf

-- The status tells you whether the book is available (NOT CHK’D OUT) or already checked out (DUE MM-DD-YY).
-There are also a few titles that cannot be checked out, which will show a status of LIB USE ONLY.
+Finally, the record will tell you when a book is a due back (On loan until MM-DD-YY).
+There are also a few titles that cannot be checked out, which will show a status of "Not Loanable."

 If you were looking for A Farewell to Arms by Ernest Hemingway, this is how you would find the call number PS 3515 .E37 F3 1957: